galacticcouncil/hydration-node/pallets/dca/README.md

 If a trade fails due to other kind of errors, the order is terminated permanently without any retry logic.

 Orders are executed on block initialize and they are sorted based on randomness derived from relay chain block number.
-Therefore they cannot be front-ran in the block they are executed.